Meni Wanunu

 Selected Research Projects

-• Engineering Tunable Portal Hybrid Nanopores for High- Resolution Sequence Mapping
+• Engineering Tunable Portal Hybrid Nanopores for High-Resolution Sequence Mapping

-• – Principal Investigator, Oxford Nanopore Technology
+• – Principal Investigator, Oxford Nanopore Technologies

 • – Co-Principal Investigator, National Institutes of Health